 To edit any file or create a new one if it doesn’t exist.
 Run vim filename

-, type what you want to put in the file.
+and type what you want to put in the file.
 When you are done, press the ESC

-key on your keyboard, and enter :wq
+key on your keyboard and type :wq

 .
 Then, press ENTER